-Protection of Distributed Generation Facility
+Protection of A distributed energy resource Facility

-The distributed generation developer will be responsible for protecting its distributed generation facility equipment in such a manner that distribution system faults - such as outages, short circuits, automatic reclosing of distribution circuits, or other disturbances - do not damage the distributed generation facility equipment.
-The equipment protection shall also prevent the distributed generation facility from adversely affecting the distribution system's capability of providing reliable service to other customers.
+The distributed energy resource developer will be responsible for protecting its distributed energy resource facility equipment in such a manner that distribution system faults - such as outages, short circuits, automatic reclosing of distribution circuits, or other disturbances - do not damage the distributed energy resource facility equipment.
+The equipment protection shall also prevent the distributed energy resource facility from adversely affecting the distribution system's capability of providing reliable service to other customers.